Why every European should care

-Following a two-year trial, the Ordinary Court of Milan established in its ruling of 11 January 2021 that the Azerbaijani regime had paid a bribe of € 500,000 to Luca Volontè, at the time the president of the conservative group in PACE, to derail a 2013 report on political prisoners in Azerbaijan.
+Following a two-year trial, the Ordinary Court of Milan established in its ruling of 11 January 2021 that the Azerbaijani regime had paid a bribe of € 500,000 to Luca Volontè, at the time the leader of the European People’s Party-Christian Democrats in PACE, to derail a 2013 report on political prisoners in Azerbaijan.
 If adopted, this report would have put a spotlight on the repression in Azerbaijan, which routinely imprisons critics and human rights defenders.

 In the initial indictment of Volontè, the prosecutors widely quoted ESI’s 2012 report “Caviar Diplomacy – How Azerbaijan silenced the Council of Europe” where we described how the Azerbaijani regime had gained influence in Strasbourg by offering PACE members and other officials “expensive silk carpets, gold and silver items, drinks, caviar and money”, and luxurious vacations in Azerbaijan.
 The initial reaction of the Council of Europe was disappointing, as we later wrote:

 “The report was covered by international media and the term ‘caviar diplomacy’ began to be widely used.
 Some concerned officials in the Council of Europe reached out to us to confirm that things were, indeed, as bad as we had described them.
 But there things stopped.
 The reaction of Azerbaijani officials was neither alarm nor outrage, but amused indifference.
 ‘Some of us laughed’, one senior diplomat told ESI later: ‘There was a feeling at the time that we can buy anything.’”